 3.4 UAV-Lidar Data Collection Processing

 Two uncrewed aerial vehicle (UAV) lidar surveys were conducted before and after a 24 hour snowfall event that occurred between March 13th and March 14th, 2023.
 These surveys were undertaken to facilitate the measurement of snow accumulation and canopy structure metrics.
 The UAV (FreeFly Alta X) was equipped with a REIGL miniVUX-2 airborne laser scanner payload, an Applanix APX-20 inertial measurement unit (IMU) and global navigation satellite system (GNSS).
 The UAV was flown 90 m above the ground at a speed of 3 m s-1 following a preprogrammed flight trajectory shown in Figure 2.
-A detailed description of the UAV and payload sensor specifications and flight settings is provided in the Appendix.
+A detailed description of the UAV and payload sensor specifications and flight settings is provided in the supporting information section.
 Methods outlined by Harder et al. (2020) and Staines & Pomeroy (2023) were incorporated to reconcile survey lidar, IMU and GNSS data.
 A vertical offset of up to 6 cm between UAV-lidar flight lines was observed in the resulting point clouds on March 13th and 14th, 2024 and was attributed to IMU position drift.
 This offset between flight lines was corrected using the BayesStripAlign software v2.24 (BayesMap Solutions, 2024).
 After strip alignment, the mean elevation bias (lidar minus GCP) was 0.000 m and the RMS error changed from 0.055 m to 0.038 m March 13th and changed from 0.033 m to 0.029 m on March 14th.
 The point cloud density ranged from ~1200 returns m2 in open clearings to ~2200 m2 in sparse forest for both the March 13 and 14th surveys after all flight paths were combined.
 Quality control, ground classification and calculation of the change in between two UAV-lidar point clouds was conducted using the LAStools software package (LAStools, 2024).
+More details on the UAV-lidar processing workflow are provided in the supporting information section.

 3.5 Snow Surveys